Major revision March 2006

 IP200 The current consensus among rich countries' governments is in favour of ever freer international trade and the process called globalisation, which includes the free movement of capital (though not generally of labour) as well as goods and services.
 This form of globalisation raises profound issues of global equity and environmental sustainability.

 IP201 Globalisation has led to the marginalisation of the least developed countries and of poorer people in developed countries as the material gains from globalisation are mainly secured by the rich, especially in developed countries, while the poorest people are getting poorer still.
 There is now huge inequality between the majority of the world's people and an extremely rich and pampered global elite.

 IP202 The poor countries struggle to gain access to markets in rich countries, while burdened with debt and forced to open up their own economies.
 The flood of their exports has reduced prices for the commodities on which they depend, accelerated environmental destruction and destroyed the livelihoods of many poor people.
 For hundreds of millions of people this has meant chronic hunger, and for many of them malnutrition and starvation.

-IP203 For the environment, globalisation has meant increasing resource depletion and destruction, with a disproportionate share of the environmental damage, industrial pollution and vulnerability to climate change in the global south - especially as large parts of the global south, in particular India and China, are undergoing a rapid industrial revolution.
+IP203 For the environment, globalisation has meant increasing resource depletion and destruction, with a disproportionate share of the environmental damage, industrial pollution and vulnerability to the climate emergency in the global south - especially as large parts of the global south, in particular India and China, are undergoing a rapid industrial revolution.
 There is a conflict between global economic equity - the legitimate aspiration to improve material standards of living - and environmental sustainability: the planet simply cannot provide for everyone to live at the standards of resource and energy consumption of the rich countries.